Tax Planning

 Tax planning doesn't exist in a vacuum.
 Every major financial decision you make has tax implications, and every tax strategy affects other parts of your financial plan.
 This is why I approach planning holistically rather than treating taxes, investments, and retirement as separate problems.

-Retirement timing decisions similarly require tax modeling.
+Retirement timing decisions require tax modeling.
 Should you retire at 62 or 65?
 When should you claim Social Security?
 How much should you convert to Roth before RMDs begin?
 These decisions interact in complex ways, and getting them right requires analyzing multiple scenarios across different time horizons.
 Drawing on my IRS background and experience as an economist, I model these tradeoffs so you can make informed decisions rather than guessing or relying on rules of thumb that may not apply to your situation.

-This integrated approach is what distinguishes comprehensive financial planning from simple investment management or annual tax preparation.
 You can learn more about related services through Financial Planning, Retirement Planning, and Investment Management.

 Next steps